AlanTeoYueYang/PPI-Network-Analysis/README.md

 Refer to the sample_genes.txt where the first row is the PD related genes and second row is the T2D related genes

+## Network Architecture

-The network is stored in an adjacency matrix, proteins are nodes and links are edges.
+The network is stored in an adjacency matrix:
+- proteins --> nodes
+- links --> edges
+- confidence scores --> weights of edges

 ## Running the algorithm
 The algorithm has to be run on the command line.